 San Miguel de Allende – 4 Days

-San Miguel de Allende is one of the most picturesque places I’ve visited in Mexico.
+You can easily fill up a long weekend in San Miguel de Allende.
+It is one of the most picturesque places I’ve visited in Mexico.
 The old colonial town has kept a lot of its colorful charm and has tons of great restaurants and historical sites to explore.

 I wrote a full guide to San Miguel de Allende which you can read here: